Find out what ButcherBox is, where they source their meat, if it’s worth it and how to order from them to get the best value.

 If you’ve been here for any length of time, you may have heard me talk about ButcherBox before.
 We have been using ButcherBox for almost three years now and have gotten pretty well versed in this area of getting the most bang for our buck.

 This is a very comprehensive ButcherBox review and goes over how to order in 6 simple steps.
-If you are already aware of all that ButcherBox has to offer and want to take advantage of the special promotion that they are currently running, simply click here to claim your offer for a FREE 10-14 all-natural Thanksgiving turkey with your first ButcherBox order.
+If you are already aware of all that ButcherBox has to offer and want to take advantage of the special promotion that they are currently running, simply click here to claim your offer for FREE all-natural meat with your first ButcherBox order.

 Here at Prepare & Nourish, we are all about finding easy solutions to make health and wellness achievable.
 We strive to always direct you to brands, companies, and products that we genuinely love, trust and personally use ourselves.